The Astral Acoustics Libra is the company’s TOTL silver headphone cable and comes in both a 4-wire and 8-wire edition. It is priced from $520.

 In cable reviews, I do love copper but it is a personal preference more than an outright technical homage.
-It does not match with everything.
+It does not match everything.
 Silver can bring in a level of clarity some people prefer.
-Henry believes the Libra’s subtler mix of silver will produce more of an all-rounder as a result and possible appeal to a more demanding level of audiophile who require something more articulate.
+Henry believes Libra’s subtler mix of silver will produce more of an all-rounder as a result and possibly appeal to a more demanding level of audiophiles who require something more articulate.

 There have been a few minor but welcome tweaks in the pricing of the Astral Acoustics line up of cable and now they are even more attractive in pricing.
 The Taurus is still $240, however, the Libra 8-wire has had a minor discount.
 This makes the entire line what I would term as competitive.

 Both the Pisces and Libra are higher-end IEM cables.
 The Libra is $780 for the 8-core and $520 for the 4-core.
 The Libra is their flagship cable composed of a 25Awg Silver Gold Alloy with type 2 Litz.
 The Pisces comes in 8-core only and is priced at $640.The Pisces is the next one down and is constructed from 8 Conductors: 4 UP-OCC GPS and 4 UP-OCC GPC.

 Materials & Wiring

 This particular Libra is the 4-core version as opposed to the 8-core.
 When I asked what was the difference between the two apart from the technical side I was given the following quotation from their new website:

 “For Libra, the 8-wire version provides an extended soundstage not just horizontally but also in headroom/height.
 It also delivers a more holographic sound than the 4-wire version.”

 The 4-core is constructed a type 2 silver-gold alloy litz with a gauge rating of 25AWG.
 That is slightly thicker or larger than the usual 26AWG I have reviewed in the last year and also bigger than the 28AWG of the Taurus copper wire.